cmaspi/Maths_Behind_ML/Presentation/Slides/main.md

 1) **Generative model:** PPCA is a generative model.
 It can generate new data samples from the learned model.
 2) **Missing Data:** PCA cannot handle missing data well.
 PPCA can naturally handle missing data by considering it as a part of the probabilistic model and estimating it along with other parameters
-3) **Outliers:** PCA is sensitive to outliers because it seeks to minimize the reconstruction loss.
-PPCA is robust to outliers because it accounts for noise in the data.

 ---

 ##### Theory